Dogs participate in a variety of activities that people find endearing.

 A misplaced or sore tooth might alter your dog’s biting pattern.
 It leads them to lick at the air to relocate the tooth or relieve the discomfort.

 Like humans, dogs need expert dental deep cleaning.
-If your dog has terrible breath, drools excessively, schedule a dental checkup for him.
+Schedule a dental checkup if your dog has terrible breath and drools excessively.

 Reason 5: Unusual Objects in the Dog’s Mouth

 Food trapped in their teeth may need to be removed under anesthesia.